 In the GUI Cluster Configuration window, select the member and click Add Child.
 The fields for SGI controllers are as follows:

-- Type: the power controller type of the member being defined (the local member): - 12 for an L2 using serial cables (default in the GUI). - l2network for an L2 using the Ethernet connection.
-Altix partitions can share the same L2 in this configuration.
-You must use l2network if you are using an Altix 3700 Bx2 or are also running CXFS.
+- Type: the power controller type of the member being defined (the local member): - 12 for using L2 serial cables. - l2network for using the L2 Ethernet connection.
+(This is the default in the GUI.)